sebamarynissen/smart-arraybuffer/README.md

 Read a Buffer of a specified size.

-**NOTE**: The methods only works in environments that provide a Buffer global, like Node.js.
+**NOTE**: These method only works in environments that provide a Buffer global, like Node.js.
 It is advised to use `readUint8Array()` instead.

 ### buff.writeBuffer(value[, offset])
 - ```value``` *{Buffer}* The buffer value to write.